iamawanishmaurya/bugmein.me/README.md

 # Web simulation of UbuntuOS

+> **Fork Notice:** This project is a fork of the original [vivek9patel.github.io](https://github.com/vivek9patel/vivek9patel.github.io) portfolio.
+All credits go to the original creator [Vivek Patel](https://github.com/vivek9patel).

 This is a personal portfolio website of theme Ubuntu 20.04, made using Next.js & tailwind CSS.
 If you want to edit this.
 Clone this project and edit the files in `/src/components`.